dcs-ink/homegpt/README.md

 The primary focus was on establishing a strong foundation, given my intent to integrate this tool into my daily routine.
 By following this guide, you can create a simple web interface for interacting with OpenAI's chatGPT.
 As a learner myself, I understand some of the challenges in finding guides, so I tailored this content with beginners in mind but also short and to the point.

-Moving forward, my goal is to expand this project by adding features like a chat history and individual user accounts.
-This serves as the first installment of the project.

 ## How to Set Up the OpenAI API with Python and Flask